alexpaul/Github-Projects-Workshop/README.md

 1. Update Pinned repos with most current and relevant work.
 2. Create README's for all of your Pinned projects.
-3. Best way to grow as a developer is to view code from other credible developers.
-4. Star repos that were useful to you or that you're interested in exploring.
-5. Create a README for your main Github profile that adds more value to your Github landing page.
+3. Create a README for your main Github profile that adds more value to your Github landing page.

 ## 3. Basics of a README